fastify/fastify-vite/README.md

 ## Subscribe to [this newsletter](https://www.getrevue.co/profile/fastify-dx) to be notified when the public beta is out.

 The 2.x release line has been deprecated and is no longer maintained.
-Find the legacy documentatio [here](https://github.com/fastify/fastify-vite/releases/tag/v2.3.1).
+Find the legacy documentation [here](https://github.com/fastify/fastify-vite/releases/tag/v2.3.1).

 Find below the **`README`** for the upcoming 3.x release line, **currently in beta**.